ComScore

 • Time Commitment: 40 minutes

-• Why We Love It: <10 ingredients, one pan, low carb, keto
+• Why I Love It: <10 ingredients, one pan, low carb, keto

-The secret to impossibly crispy skin (which is, in our opinion, the best part) is to start with a cold pan.
+The secret to impossibly crisp skin (which is, in my opinion, the best part) is to start with a cold pan.
+This allows the fat in the skin to fully render out without burning.
 Place the thighs skin side down and resist the urge to fiddle with them until they’re golden.
 It works every time.

 12. Pomegranate-Maple Glazed Lamb Chops